commial/experiments/windows-defender/ASR/README.md

 (This method is also documented [here](https://qiita.com/msmania/items/19547606b9c197c64d70) or [here](https://github.com/Mattiwatti/PPLKiller/pull/6#issuecomment-346198366), and on some cheating forums :) )

 Now we can set a breakpoint on `IsHipsRuleEnabled`.
-Asking for a scan on a file, our breakpoint is reached; looking at the call stack, it indeed comes from the lua interpretor, especially the `luaD_precall` and `luaD_call` functions.
+Asking for a scan on a file, our breakpoint is reached; looking at the call stack, it indeed comes from the Lua interpretor, especially the `luaD_precall` and `luaD_call` functions.

 ### Decompiling the scripts